falcontechnologies/wex-2025/README.md

 and the [Python Package Set Up](#Python-Packages-Set-Up).

-### Running Flask
+### Installing Flask

-Before Flask is ready to run, the virtual environment must first be activated using the following command:
+Before Flask is ready to be installed, the virtual environment must first be activated using the following commands:

+#### 1.Folder Navigation
+type the following command into Terminal/Linux Command Line/PowerShell/Command Prompt to navigate to the folder where the program is stored:

+    cd subscriptionManager

+Replace the name '*subscriptionManager*' with the name of the folder where the program is stored.

+#### 2.Activating Virtual Environment

 On macOS/Linux, type the following command into Terminal/Linux Command Line:

-    source subscriptionManager/venv/bin/activate
+    source venv/bin/activate

 On Windows, type the following command into PowerShell/Command Prompt:

-    subscriptionManager\venv\Scripts\activate
+    venv\Scripts\activate

-Replace the name '*subscriptionManager*' with the name of the subcription manager folder and the name '*venv*' with the name of the virtual environment.
+Replace the name '*venv*' with the name of the virtual environment.
 Your shell prompt will change to show the name of the activated environment.

+#### 3.Downloading Flask

+Now that you are in the virtual environment, type the following command to install
+Flask:

+    pip install Flask

+### Running Flask

-Now, type in the following command to start up the application:
+Now that you have Flask in the virtual environment, type in the following command to start up the application:

     flask --app main run

+Replace the name '*main*' with the main file of this application.

 This will start up the application in a development server at http://127.0.0.1:5000
 ### References